-#DELETION

-(1) Deletion of installed applets (or packages) should not introduce security holes in the form of broken references to garbage collected code or data, nor should they alter integrity or confidentiality of remaining applets.
+#.DELETION (1) Deletion of installed applets (or CAP files) should not introduce security holes in the form of broken references to garbage collected code or data, nor should they alter integrity or confidentiality of remaining applets.
 The deletion procedure should not be maliciously used to bypass the TSFs.
 (2) Erasure, if deemed successful, shall ensure that any data owned by the deleted applet is no longer accessible (shared objects shall either prevent deletion or be made inaccessible).
 A deleted applet cannot be selected or receive APDU commands.
-Package deletion shall make the code of the package no longer available for execution.
+CAP file deletion shall make the code of the CAP file no longer available for execution.
+In case of Extended CAP files, deletion of a CAP shall ensure that code and data for all the packages in the CAP file is no longer available for execution.
 (3) Power failure or other failures during the process shall be taken into account in the implementation so as to preserve the SFRs.
 This does not mandate, however, the process to be atomic.
 For instance, an interrupted deletion may result in the loss of user data, as long as it does not violate the SFRs.

-The deletion procedure and its characteristics (whether deletion is either physical or logical, what happens if the deleted application was the default applet, the order to be observed on the deletion steps) are implementation-dependent.
+The deletion procedure and its characteristics (whether deletion is either physical or logical, what happens if the deleted application was the default applet, the order to be observed on the deletion steps) are implementation- dependent.
 The only commitment is that deletion shall not jeopardize the TOE (or its assets) in case of failure (such as power shortage).

-Deletion of a single applet instance and deletion of a whole package are functionally different operations and may obey different security rules.
-For instance, specific packages can be declared to be undeletable (for instance, the Java Card API packages), or the dependency between installed packages may forbid the deletion (like a package using super classes or super interfaces declared in another package).
+Deletion of a single applet instance and deletion of a whole CAP file are functionally different operations and may obey different security rules.
+For instance, specific CAP files can be declared to be undeletable (for instance, the Java Card API CAP files), or the dependency between installed CAP files may forbid the deletion (like a CAP file using super classes or super interfaces declared in another CAP file).
+4.6 SERVICES #.ALARM The TOE shall provide appropriate feedback upon detection of a potential security violation.
+This particularly concerns the type errors detected by the bytecode verifier, the security exceptions thrown by the Java Card VM, or any other security-related event occurring during the execution of a TSF. #.OPERATE (1) The TOE must ensure continued correct operation of its security functions.(2) In case of failure during its operation, the TOE must also return to a well-defined valid state before the next service request. #.RESOURCES The TOE controls the availability of resources for the applications and enforces quotas and limitations in order to prevent unauthorized denial of service or malfunction of the TSFs.
+This concerns both execution (dynamic memory allocation) and installation (static memory allocation) of applications and CAP files. #.CIPHER The TOE shall provide a means to the applications for ciphering sensitive data, for instance, through a programming interface to low-level, highly secure cryptographic services.
+In particular, those services must support cryptographic algorithms consistent with cryptographic usage policies and standards. #.KEY-MNGT The TOE shall provide a means to securely manage cryptographic keys.
+This includes: (1) Keys shall be generated in accordance with specified cryptographic key generation algorithms and specified cryptographic key sizes, (2) Keys must be distributed in accordance with specified cryptographic key distribution methods.
+(3) Keys must be initialized before being used.
+(4) Keys methods.

-4.6 SERVICES

-#.ALARM

-The TOE shall provide appropriate feedback upon detection of a potential security violation.
-This particularly concerns the type errors detected by the bytecode verifier, the security exceptions thrown by the Java Card VM, or any other security-related event occurring during the execution of a TSF.

-#.OPERATE

-(1) The TOE must ensure continued correct operation of its security functions.(2) In case of failure during its operation, the TOE must also return to a welldefined valid state before the next service request.

-#.RESOURCES

-The TOE controls the availability of resources for the applications in order to prevent unauthorized denial of service or malfunction of the TSFs.
-This concerns both execution (dynamic memory allocation) and installation (static memory allocation) of applications and packages.

-#.CIPHER

-The TOE shall provide a means to the applications for ciphering sensitive data, for instance, through a programming interface to low-level, highly secure cryptographic services.
-In particular, those services must support cryptographic algorithms consistent with cryptographic usage policies and standards.

-#.KEY-MNGT

-The TOE shall provide a means to securely manage cryptographic keys.
-This includes: (1) Keys shall be generated in accordance with specified cryptographic key generation algorithms and specified cryptographic key sizes, (2) Keys must be distributed in accordance with specified cryptographic key distribution methods, (3) Keys must be initialized before being used, (4) Keys shall be destroyed in accordance with specified cryptographic key destruction methods.
+distribution methods, (3) Keys must be initialized before being used, (4) Keys shall be destroyed in accordance with specified cryptographic key destruction